codio-content/Coding_with_Python-Functions/.guides/content/Why-functions-I-cfad.md

-Let's look at an example of some more complex code that is badly written.
-We'll discuss why it's bad on the next page.
+Here is an example of some more complex code that is badly written.
+The reasons why the code is bad will be discussed on the next page.

 {Run the code}(python3 content/1-intro/example-no-func.py)